FredHutch/Oncoscape/INSTALL.md

 After launching Oncoscape, it takes about 15 seconds before it starts listening for connections, so be patient.

-***Note:*** When Oncoscape is run under Windows (via either 'make oncoWin' or make 'oncoWinLocal'), Oncoscape will run in the foreground of the comand-line console.
+***Note:*** When Oncoscape is run under Windows (via either 'make oncoWin' or make 'oncoWinLocal'), Oncoscape will run in the foreground of the command-line console.
 If you wish to stop Oncoscape, hit "CTRL-C" to kill it.

 ## 5. Running and Developing Oncoscape with Docker